tdechaize/tools_tde/How config CYGWIN64 (+ MinGW32 or MinGW64) into CodeBlocks.md

 set PATH=%PATHSAV%

-But, it's much easy to use TDM GCC MinGW32 or TDM GCC MinGW64 directly into CB IDE especially with complex C program (many C sources and many subdirectories ...)    -)
+**But, it's much easy to use one of GCC compilers of CYGWIN64 directly into CB IDE especially with complex C program (many C sources and many subdirectories ...) , and multiple targets by example : main DLL and console program to test this DLL, ...   -)**

+### PS3 : Syntax of tools GCC.

-PS3 : Command "gcc" present a very "verbose" list of options, but to resume principal and useful options, you can use by example :
+Command "gcc" present a very "verbose" list of options, but to resume principal and useful options, you can use by example :
-	"-m16" 				Generate i386 16 bits object or executable.
+	- "-m16" 				Generate i386 16 bits object or executable.
-	"-m32" 				Generate i386 32 bits object or executable.
+	- "-m32" 				Generate i386 32 bits object or executable.
-	"-m64" 				Generate x64 64 bits object or executable.
+	- "-m64" 				Generate x64 64 bits object or executable.
-	"-mwindows"         Create GUI application on Win32 systems (entry point of program "WinMain", not "main") "-c"                Compile and assemble, but do not link.
+	- "-mwindows"         Create GUI application on Win32 systems (entry point of program "WinMain", not "main")
+	- "-c"                Compile and assemble, but do not link.
-	"-D var[=value]"	Define variable to be use by préprocessor, and optionnally affect an value at this variable.
+	- "-D var[=value]"	Define variable to be use by préprocessor, and optionnally affect an value at this variable.
-	"-o <file>"         Place the output into <file>.
+	- "-o <file>"         Place the output into <file>.
-	"-I <directory>"	Add directory to search include files.
+	- "-I <directory>"	Add directory to search include files.
-	"-L <directory>"	Add directory to search library files.
+	- "-L <directory>"	Add directory to search library files.
-	"-shared"           Create a shared library.
+	- "-shared"           Create a shared library.
-	"-llibrary"			Give name of library used by linker.
+	- "-llibrary"			Give name of library used by linker.
-	"-pthread"			Link with the POSIX threads library.
+	- "-pthread"			Link with the POSIX threads library.
-	"-Wl,<options>"     Pass comma-separated <options> on to the linker.
+	- "-Wl,<options>"     Pass comma-separated <options> on to the linker.
 Example of options :
 							-t 					trace all input files used by linker --kill-at			not add the function name decorations at-sign and number for stdcall functions --add-stdcall-alias	export functions with the stdcall decoration suffix (@nn) and also without this suffix